jdwilson4/Intro-Data-Science/Lectures/Week1.md

 To install RStudio, you need to first download and install the most recent version of R from the CRAN website [here](https://www.r-project.org).
 Follow directions there to download and install the R software for your computer.

 Once R is installed, you can now download and install the most recent version of RStudio to your computer.
 To do this, go to [this website](https://www.rstudio.com/products/RStudio/).
-Note that you can download to your Desktop (which I suggest for this course) or you can use the RStudio Server to utilize RStudio from any computer with a Wifi connection.
+Note that you can download to your Desktop (which I suggest for this course) or you can use the RStudio Server to utilize RStudio from any computer with a wifi connection.

 Rstudio provides a *graphical user interface* (GUI) for your use, where you can directly write functions or perform statistical analysis.
 Alternatively, you can directly call R using BASH scripting via, for example, the *Terminal* on a Mac.
 In this course, we will use the GUI for all calculations but if you are interested I invite you to look more into BASH scripting.
 A nice tutorial is provided [here](http://ryanstutorials.net/bash-scripting-tutorial/), and a BASH command cheatsheet is provided [here](https://gist.github.com/LeCoupa/122b12050f5fb267e75f).